 Not only can good nutrition help you manage your day-to-day stresses more efficiently, but it can also improve how your brain functions as you age.
 "The fact is, our brains are constantly aging, and while we can't stop that process, we can slow it down by consuming nutrients that keep it young,” explains Rebecca Lewis, a registered dietitian at HelloFresh.
 “Nutrient-dense foods that are rich in antioxidants, healthy fats, vitamins, and minerals help us grow new brain cells while warding off illnesses such as depression and dementia."

 Ahead, doctors and dietitians reveal the vitamins and foods that are essential for keeping your mind sharp.

 "This B vitamin (also known as cobalamin) helps ensure proper nervous system function," explains Jennifer Markowitz, RD, a registered dietitian working in Philadelphia.
 "Low levels of B12 are associated with poorer short-term memory and concentration, low energy levels, and depression."
 So where can you get it?
 Animal products like meat, seafood, eggs, and dairy are rich in B12.
-If you're vegan, look for fortified alternative milks, or give supplements a try.
+If you're vegan, look for fortified alternative milk, or give supplements a try.

 Another essential B vitamin, this one is crucial for regulating mood and preventing mental fatigue, according to Markowitz.
 "Vitamin B6 also helps the body make hemoglobin, the part of the blood that carries energy-boosting oxygen to the brain and other organs.
 Low levels have been associated with low energy and impaired ability to focus," she says.
 The best way to get this nutrient is by eating cod, salmon, halibut, trout, and tuna.
 Dairy products will provide some B6, but not as much, so many multivitamins include it in the mix.